TarasRashkevych99/simple-regex-parser/README.md

 **Note** : at the moment it is assumed that the `regex` passed in is well-formed(i.d. it respects the formal definition of the operators).

-The arguments have the following meaning:
+The arguments have the following meanings:

 - `regex` : positional argument that specifies the regex(i.d. the pattern to match against).
 - `[-w|--word input_word]` : optional argument where `input_word` specifies the word to be tested